Coleman Legal LLP Logo

 Q: Do I need a solicitor?

-Every applicant to the mother and baby homes payment scheme is entitled to seek assistance from their chosen solicitor in respect of the redress scheme.
-All applicants will need a solicitor as part of the finalisation of an application/acceptance of an award.
+Every applicant to the mother and baby homes payment scheme is entitled to seek assistance from their chosen solicitor with respect to the redress scheme.
+All applicants may seek the advice of a solicitor as part of the finalisation of an application/acceptance of an award.
 This comes in the form of legal advice for executing a valid legal waiver and assistance with a decision to accept or reject an award.
-In addition, this advice will include information about your right to bring a legal case in connection with your time in the institution and and how those rights will be affected if you decide to accept the award of redress.
+In addition, this advice will include information about your right to bring a legal case in connection with your time in the institution and how those rights will be affected if you decide to accept the offer of redress.

-Those accepting payments under the Scheme will be asked to sign a legal waiver stating that they will not then pursue the State through the courts.
+Those accepting payments under the Scheme will be asked to sign a legal waiver stating that they will not then pursue a claim against the State through the courts.
 It is important that all applicants to the Scheme obtain legal advice regarding the implications of the legal waiver.

 How we can help?

-Coleman Legal LLP has been working with many clients over the past six years who have been resident in Mother and Baby Homes and County Homes, both as mothers and as children.
+Coleman Legal LLP has worked with many clients over the past six years who have been residents in Mother and Baby Homes and County Homes, both as mothers and as children.

-We are currently liaising with our clients on the Act and the unfortunate restrictions that exist in the scheme.
-Anybody who has not filled out paperwork will be asked to do so.
+We are currently liaising with our clients regarding the scheme and the unfortunate arbitrary restrictions that exist within it.
+Those who have not filled out the paperwork will be asked to do so.
 These forms can be emailed or posted out to you for convenience.
-This will allow us to get your paperwork ready so that no time is wasted when the scheme opens.
 We will prepare your application to the Scheme on your behalf and submit it to the State body administering it.

 Applications & Documents